DataDog/datadog-unix-agent/README.md

 #### Target Platforms

-The omnibus build has been tested on the target platformts:
+The omnibus build has been tested on the target platforms:
 - AIX 6.1
 - AIX 7.1
 - AIX 7.2